Getting Started: MSF Safety Courses

 - riding a street bike in a controlled environment is a good way to find out if you feel comfortable piloting a motorcycle - if you feel overwhelmed on the smooth pavement, off-road riding is probably not for you

-Here's a couple of trailers for the MSF Safety Courses:
+Here are a couple of video trailers for the MSF Safety Courses: